Azure/azure-powershell/documentation/migration-guides/Az.13.0.0-migration-guide.md

     - The parameter : 'SourceEndpoint' is being replaced by parameter : 'PartnerEndpoint'.
     - This change is expected to take effect from Az.Sql version: 6.0.0 and Az version: 13.0.0
   - `-TargetDatabase`
-    - The parameter 'TargetDatabase' is being replaced by parameter 'Databases'.
-The type of new parameter is changing from 'String' to 'List<String>'
+    - The parameter 'TargetDatabase' is being replaced by parameter 'Database'.
+The type of new parameter is changing from 'String' to 'String[]'
     - This change is expected to take effect from Az.Sql version: 6.0.0 and Az version: 13.0.0